Chimney Linings & Flues

 A chimney lining insures a safe, sealed path for burned gases and smoke from your stove to the outside air at the top of your chimney stack.
 It also insures the best performance from your stove, matching the flue size to the stove outlet.

-The liner is a stainless steel tube, commonly 5" or 6" diameter, that is that is fitted to the inside of an existing chimney.
+The liner is a flexible stainless steel tube, commonly 5" or 6" diameter, that is that is fitted to the inside of an existing chimney.
 A cowl is fitted to the top, usually with a rain cap and a bird guard.
 The bottom end is connected to a rigid flue pipe which connects to the outlet from your stove.
 This rigid pipe passes through a register, or closure plate which seals off the chimney, preventing heat loss upward into the chimney cavity and guards against any soot or debris coming down the chimney.

 Supply & Installation